nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Product scope

+**Target user**: Student Financial Advisor

 **Target user profile**:

-* has a need to manage a significant number of contacts
+* Has a need to manage a significant number of contacts
-* prefer desktop apps over other types
-* can type fast
-* prefers typing to mouse interactions
+* Short on time as they have to juggle both school and work at the same time
+* Trying to sell financial products effectively by finding the right clients
-* is reasonably comfortable using CLI apps
+* Job is competitive in nature

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+**Value propositions**:
+* LeadsForce is a new way to streamline the process for student financial advisors to find the right clients to contact.
+We aim to help you manage your leads by making it effortless to store information regarding them and retrieving this information seamlessly.
+Finding your next lead has never been easier.

 ### User stories